Polar Capital Holdings Plc Sells 21,957 Shares of Avadel Pharmaceuticals plc (NASDAQ:AVDL)

-Polar Capital Holdings Plc reduced its position in shares of Avadel Pharmaceuticals plc (NASDAQ:AVDL – Free Report) by 0.5% in the 3rd quarter, Holdings Channel.com reports.
-The institutional investor owned 4,512,964 shares of the company’s stock after selling 21,957 shares during the quarter.
-Polar Capital Holdings Plc owned approximately 0.05% of Avadel Pharmaceuticals worth $46,484,000 as of its most recent filing with the Securities and Exchange Commission.
+Polar Capital Holdings Plc cut its holdings in Avadel Pharmaceuticals plc (NASDAQ:AVDL – Free Report) by 0.5% in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 4,512,964 shares of the company’s stock after selling 21,957 shares during the period.
+Polar Capital Holdings Plc owned approximately 5.03% of Avadel Pharmaceuticals worth $46,484,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other large investors have also recently bought and sold shares of the stock.
-RTW Investments LP grew its position in Avadel Pharmaceuticals by 4.8% in the third quarter.
-RTW Investments LP now owns 7,136,415 shares of the company’s stock valued at $73,505,000 after acquiring an additional 325,774 shares during the period.
-Gendell Jeffrey L boosted its position in shares of Avadel Pharmaceuticals by 4.1% in the 3rd quarter.
-Gendell Jeffrey L now owns 5,615,350 shares of the company’s stock worth $57,838,000 after purchasing an additional 219,290 shares during the last quarter.
-Vivo Capital LLC boosted its position in shares of Avadel Pharmaceuticals by 7.0% in the 3rd quarter.
-Vivo Capital LLC now owns 4,096,428 shares of the company’s stock worth $42,193,000 after purchasing an additional 266,851 shares during the last quarter.
-Wealth Effects LLC boosted its position in shares of Avadel Pharmaceuticals by 1.7% in the 3rd quarter.
-Wealth Effects LLC now owns 2,409,289 shares of the company’s stock worth $24,816,000 after purchasing an additional 40,200 shares during the last quarter.
-Finally, Brandes Investment Partners LP boosted its position in shares of Avadel Pharmaceuticals by 12.4% in the 3rd quarter.
-Brandes Investment Partners LP now owns 1,448,772 shares of the company’s stock worth $14,922,000 after purchasing an additional 159,577 shares during the last quarter.
-71.23% of the stock is currently owned by institutional investors.
+Other hedge funds have also recently made changes to their positions in the company.
+Rockefeller Capital Management L.P. raised its position in shares of Avadel Pharmaceuticals by 658.8% in the 4th quarter.
+Rockefeller Capital Management L.P. now owns 3,794 shares of the company’s stock worth $26,000 after acquiring an additional 3,294 shares in the last quarter.
+Tower Research Capital LLC TRC boosted its holdings in Avadel Pharmaceuticals by 24.8% in the second quarter.
+Tower Research Capital LLC TRC now owns 4,810 shares of the company’s stock worth $79,000 after acquiring an additional 956 shares in the last quarter.
+Quantbot Technologies LP acquired a new stake in Avadel Pharmaceuticals in the third quarter valued at approximately $78,000.
+BNP Paribas Arbitrage SNC increased its holdings in shares of Avadel Pharmaceuticals by 1,545.3% during the second quarter.
+BNP Paribas Arbitrage SNC now owns 8,506 shares of the company’s stock valued at $140,000 after acquiring an additional 7,989 shares in the last quarter.
+Finally, UBS Group AG raised its position in shares of Avadel Pharmaceuticals by 264.7% during the first quarter.
+UBS Group AG now owns 10,671 shares of the company’s stock worth $98,000 after purchasing an additional 7,745 shares during the period.
+71.23% of the stock is owned by institutional investors.

+In related news, CFO Thomas S. Mchugh acquired 2,000 shares of the stock in a transaction on Tuesday, January 16th.
+The shares were acquired at an average price of $14.50 per share, with a total value of $29,000.00.
+Following the completion of the transaction, the chief financial officer now owns 80,500 shares in the company, valued at approximately $1,167,250.
+The purchase was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In other news, Director Mark Anthony Mccamish sold 75,000 shares of the company’s stock in a transaction dated Thursday, December 28th.
+The stock was sold at an average price of $14.53, for a total transaction of $1,089,750.00.
+Following the sale, the director now directly owns 67,025 shares in the company, valued at $973,873.25.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, CFO Thomas S. Mchugh purchased 2,000 shares of the firm’s stock in a transaction dated Tuesday, January 16th.
+The shares were bought at an average price of $14.50 per share, for a total transaction of $29,000.00.
+Following the completion of the transaction, the chief financial officer now owns 80,500 shares of the company’s stock, valued at $1,167,250.
+The disclosure for this purchase can be found here.
+Insiders own 4.00% of the company’s stock.

 Avadel Pharmaceuticals Stock Up 0.1 %